aaron-keenan/landscape/README.md

 * Generates images based on a source photo

-* Load landscapes.html in browser and refresh to regenerate
+* Load landscapes.html in a browser and refresh to regenerate